berkeley-scf/tutorial-dask-future/python-dask.md

 The Dask package provides a variety of tools for managing parallel computations.

-In particular, Dask allows you to:
+In particular, some of the key ideas/features of Dask are:

-  - separate what to parallelize from where it is parallelized
+  - Separate what to parallelize from how and where the parallelization is actually carried out.
-  - different users can run the same code on different computational resources (without touching the actual code that does the computation)
+  - Different users can run the same code on different computational resources (without touching the actual code that does the computation).
+  - Dask provides distributed data structures that can be treated as a single data structures when runnig operations on them (like Spark and pbdR).

 Let's import dask to get started.